michellejm/mapping_arch_urban_hums/Tutorials/02_MakingData.md

 * Right-click on the 311_Data layer and choose `Properties`.
 * In the `Style` tab, change the drop-down menu that says `Single Symbol` to `Categorized` and then in the `Column` menu select `Descriptor` (this is the field we will symbolize).
 * Now click on the `Classify` button at the bottom and you will get all the different sub-categories.
-* Lastly, you should change the appearance of the dots: adjust their size, stroke and fill color like you did for the land use map.
+* Lastly, you should change the appearance of the dots: adjust their size, stroke and fill color<!--look for link to connect here?-->.
 * Once you've adjusted that, click 'OK'.
 * Finally, you need to change the appearance of the other layers, create a print composer, add a scale bar, legend, title, source and brief description, and export your map as a PDF file.